hpcugent/vsc_user_docs/scripts/module_overview/README.md

 # Module overview

-A script to generate an table overview of all available module files inMarkDown format, which indicates on which clusters each module is available.
+A script to generate an table overview of all available module files in MarkDown format, which indicates on which clusters each module is available.

 ## Requirements
-- Required Python packages are listed in the `requirements.txt`  file.
+- Required Python packages are listed in `requirements.txt` and `requirements_tests.txt`
-- [Lmod](https://github.com/TACC/Lmod) must be available, and `$LMOD_CMD` must specify path to the `lmod` binary.
+- [Lmod](https://github.com/TACC/Lmod) must be available, and `$LMOD_CMD` must specify the path to the `lmod` binary.

 ### Creating a virtual environment (optional)